You can upload existing

-There are several ways of uploading files to Deepnote.
+There are several other ways of uploading files to Deepnote.

 Upload files from URL — You can paste the link in the upload modal (opened by clicking 'Upload from URL' in the sidebar) or use the terminal and the command